 Networking and Seeking New Opportunities

-The Dinner and a Movie/Lecture event series is a way for graduate students to network, meet new students across disciplines and engage in a social learning experience outside of their daily routine.
-The Graduate School finds a variety of events on campus or in the local area to tke graduate students to with the addition of dinner at Holloway Commons.
-We're always interested in graduate student input for these events, so if you see something that may be of interest to you or other graduate students, send us an email and let us know!
+The Dinner and a Movie/Lecture event series is a way for graduate students to network, meet new students across disciplines, and engage in a social learning experience outside of their daily routine.
+The Graduate School chooses from a variety of events on campus or in the local area for graduate students to go to and provides dinner at Holloway Commons as part of the events.
+We're always interested in graduate student input for these events, so if you see something that may be of interest to you or other graduate students, email firstname.lastname@example.org and let us know!
+Find event and registration information on the Master Calendar by following the feed above or clicking "view all events."

 UNH Career and Professional Success offers several opportunities to expand your network and improve your networking skills including online guides covering everything from interviews to social media, Handshake, an online hub for searching and applying for jobs, and Wildcat Connections, and exclusive online community for UNH.